vseryakov/bootpopup/README.md

 #### DOM elements

-All the following BootPopup properties are native HTML elements:
+All the following Bootpopup properties are native HTML elements:

 - `modal` - entire window, including the fade background.
 You can use this property in the same way as described in [Bootstrap Modals Usage](https://getbootstrap.com/docs/javascript/#modals-usage)
 - `dialog` - entire window, without the background